sdkn104/monitoring-camera/README.md

 It is similar program to [motion](https://github.com/Motion-Project/motion), but it uses a background subtraction algorithm for motion detection that is included in OpenCV.
-Functions are very limited comrared with motion.
+Functions are very limited compared with motion.

 ## Requirement